 Biden visiting battleground states and expanding staff as his campaign tries to seize the offensive

-Fresh off his defiant State of the Union address, President Joe Biden and his senior aides will barnstorm the country starting Friday to aggressively sell his vision for a second term to voters
+Fresh off his defiant State of the Union address, President Joe Biden and his senior aides are beginning to barnstorm the country to aggressively sell his vision for a second term to voters

-WASHINGTON -- Fresh off his defiant State of the Union address, President Joe Biden and his senior aides will barnstorm the country starting Friday to aggressively sell his vision for a second term to voters — and warn of the Republican alternative.
+ROSE VALLEY, Pennsylvania -- Fresh off his defiant State of the Union address, President Joe Biden on Friday laced into former President Donald Trump — by name this time — as he and his senior aides began barnstorming the country to aggressively sell his vision for a second term to voters.

-The president will try to ride the post-speech momentum to Pennsylvania and Georgia for campaign events in two critical battleground states that he flipped in 2020 and is hoping to keeping in his column this November.
-He'll move on to Wisconsin and Michigan next week.
+The president is trying to ride the post-speech momentum to Pennsylvania and Georgia for campaign events in two critical battleground states that he flipped in 2020 and is hoping to keeping in his column this November.
+He arrived at a private home in the pivotal Philadelphia suburbs along with his wife, Jill Biden, to hold what his campaign billed as a “kitchen table” conversation with brothers Jack and David Cunicelli, the owners of 320 Market Cafe, and their families ahead of remarks to supporters at the local middle school.
+He'll move on to New Hampshire, Wisconsin and Michigan next week.

-Vice President Kamala Harris is making her own trips, first to Arizona to continue her nationwide tour to promote reproductive rights and then to Nevada for her own campaign stop.

-Biden's reelection campaign was almost giddy after the speech, vowing to build on momentum it says the president created to stay on the offensive against Donald Trump.
+Biden's reelection campaign was almost giddy after the speech, vowing to stay on the offensive against Trump.
+Introducing her husband at Strath Haven Middle School, Jill Biden said, “Last night, Joe showed the world what I see every day.”

+While Biden had referred only to his “predecessor” during Thursday's speech before Congress, on Friday it was a different story on the campaign trail, as Biden and his wife laid into Trump for raising the deficit, rolling back abortion access and fomenting the Jan.
+6, 2021, insurrection at the Capitol.

+He also blamed Trump for the coarsening of the country's political discourse.

+Jill Biden called Trump “dangerous,” said “he mocks women’s bodies and devalues our existence" and added, “And we can’t let him win.”

+Biden joked that he got his “usual warm reception” from Rep. Marjorie Taylor Greene, the Republican from Georgia, who heckled Biden to address the death of Laken Riley, a nursing student from Georgia.
+An immigrant from Venezuela who entered the U.S. illegally has been arrested and charged with Riley's murder.

-The president's campaign announced Friday that he and Harris will visit every major swing state in coming days, while launching a $30 million, six-week advertising campaign on TV and digital platforms designed to highlight key themes from the State of the Union to Black, Asian and Hispanic communities.
+The president's campaign announced Friday that he and Vice President Kamala Harris will visit every major swing state in coming days, while launching a $30 million, six-week advertising campaign on TV and digital platforms designed to highlight key themes from the State of the Union to Black, Asian and Hispanic communities.

+Harris is making her own trips, first to Arizona to continue her nationwide tour to promote reproductive rights and then to Nevada for her own campaign stop.

 By the end of this month, the campaign expects to expand from 100 staff members in seven battleground states to more than 350, while also opening more than 100 field offices.
 Trump's campaign is targeting essentially the same areas, looking to flip Michigan, Wisconsin, Pennsylvania, Georgia and Arizona after 2020 defeats there, while fending off Biden's efforts to make inroads in North Carolina and Florida.

-Biden’s campaign is seeking to hit Trump hard at one of his most vulnerable moments, when the former president may be struggling to consolidate his party after the primary — and as more potentially persuadable voters begin coming to terms with the fact that November really will be a 2020 rematch.
+Biden’s campaign is seeking to hit Trump hard at a critical moment, when the former president is working to consolidate his party after the primary — and as more potentially persuadable voters begin coming to terms with the fact that November really will be a 2020 rematch.

 She also noted that, after former U.N. ambassador Nikki Haley left the Republican presidential primary race, “instead of wrapping his arms around them — like we certainly have — Trump has really mocked her supporters.”

-Biden’s reelection campaign said the first hour of the State of the Union prompted its best fundraising hour since it launched in 2023, but that the next two hours each set new records.
+Biden’s reelection campaign said the first hour of the State of the Union prompted its best fundraising hour since it launched in 2023, and the next two hours each set new records.
 It did not say how much money it actually collected.

+Speaking to reporters before taking off for Philadelphia on Friday, Biden did not commit to debating Trump, the likely Republican nominee, during the general election.

+Earlier this week, Trump challenged Biden to debates “anytime, anywhere, anyplace.”
+But he skipped all opportunities to spar with his Republican primary opponents, and he’s criticized the nonpartisan commission that organizes presidential debates.
+Televised debates have been a feature of every White House campaign since 1976.

-The Trump campaign has also used his romp through the GOP primary to try to seize momentum heading into November.
-A Super PAC backing the former president has released an ad highlighting Biden’s age, 81, and declaring, “If Biden wins, can he even survive till 2029?”
+The Trump campaign has also used his romp through the Republican primary to try to seize momentum of its own heading into November.
+A super PAC backing the former president has released an ad highlighting Biden’s age, 81, and declaring, “If Biden wins, can he even survive till 2029?”

 Biden’s campaign said Thursday night’s speech showed that, rather than a contrast of age with the 77-year-old Trump, Biden is offering a stark policy choice with his predecessor.